chrisnoonan98675/site/xl-deploy/how-to/install-xl-deploy-as-a-service.markdown

 ## Troubleshoot the XL Deploy service

 In XL Deploy 5.1.1 and later, if the XL Deploy service does not start, you can increase the startup timeout.
-In the `conf/xld-wrapper-linux.conf` file (on Unix) or the `conf\xld-wrapper-win.conf` (on Windows) file, add the following line:
+In the `conf/xld-wrapper-linux.conf` (on Unix) or `conf\xld-wrapper-win.conf` (on Windows) file, add the following line:

     wrapper.startup.timeout=<timeout>